 - No display.

-Connect your system to alternative display monitor.
+Connect your PC to alternative external display monitor.
 If you can successfully see an image, then there is a fault with the monitor.
-If you have a laptop and you have a display on external monitors, there is a fault with graphics adapter or LCD screen.
-If you cannot get a disply with external monitors it is likely that you have a faulty motherboard.
+If you have a laptop and you have a display on external monitor, there is a fault with graphics adapter or LCD screen.
+If you cannot get a display with external monitors it is likely that you have a faulty motherboard or GPU unit.

 - Driver Problem: